jenineharris/reproducible-chisquared/README.md

 ## Teaching Reproducible Research Practices: An Example using Chi-Squared to Examine Workforce Diversity in Data Science

 An example of incorporating basic reproducible research practices into teaching chi-squared with R. Data are from the National Science Foundation Survey of College Graduates (2017).
-Repository currently includes:
+This repository currently includes:

 * Full R code script file
 * R code script file with "fill-in-the-blanks" for use with students